 Travel Time & Distance Flexibility

-These cheap flight tips will help you get the best rates on flights to any destination you, but if you can’t necessarily afford your dream destination right now, start considering closer spots.
+With these tips, you’ll find cheap flights to book to any destination, but if you can’t afford your dream destination right now, start considering closer spots.
 To me, travel is all about changing your scenery, getting out of your comfort zone and experiencing a different culture—which I can do just as easily in Mexico as I can in Vietnam.
 Establish your budget and then choose your destination—not the other way around.

 No matter where you go, you are bound to have an adventure and see something you’d never find at home, so open your mind to the possibilities!
-I’d like to think visiting somewhere new is better than visiting nowhere at all. 😉
+I’d like to think visiting somewhere new is better than visiting nowhere at all.
+Think about it.

-Okay, this is where we get down to the nitty gritty.
+Okay, this is where we get down to the nitty gritty of how to find cheapest flights to anywhere.
 There are millions of flight tools out there nowadays (tell me your go-to tools in the comment section, please!), so I am just going to mention the tools I use on a regular basis.

-Scott’s Cheap Flights—ahh, where do I begin.
-To me, Scott is like the friend I want to be—the friend that helps friends travel the world on the cheap.🖤 If anything, having this subscription just gives me serious FOMO since I want to buy ALL THE FLIGHTS and visit ALL THE COUNTRIES, but I digress.
+Going.com—ahh, where do I begin.
+To me, this tool is like the friend I want to be—the friend that helps friends travel the world on the cheap.
+If anything, having this subscription just gives me serious FOMO since I want to buy ALL THE FLIGHTS and visit ALL THE COUNTRIES, but I digress.

-Scott’s Cheap Flights sends seriously cheap flight deals to your inbox, daily.
-I recommend starting with the free version, which sends you a limited amount of deals, unlike premium, just to make sure you find it useful (you will) and then pay the $39/year for ALL THE DEALS!
+Going.com sends seriously cheap flight deals to your inbox, daily.
+I recommend starting with the free version, which sends you a limited amount of deals, unlike premium, just to make sure you find it useful (you will) and then pay the $49/year for ALL THE DEALS!

-Once you have Scott’s Cheap Flights, you can keep an eye out for cheap flights to that exotic beach you’ve been dreaming of taking Instagram pics on or plan your trip on the fly to whichever flights fit your budget and timeline.
+Once you have Going.com, you can keep an eye out for cheap flights to that exotic beach you’ve been dreaming of taking Instagram pics on or plan your trip on the fly to whichever flights fit your budget and timeline.
 The deals come in hot and don’t last long, so just remember to be on your a-game if you want the deal.

 B. Start your research in Google Flights